 Please note that teachers are responsible for students’ behaviour and safety at all times.
 All group leaders should carry out their own risk assessment prior to their visit.
 At no stage can Tate assume the formal duty of care on behalf of teachers.

 We strongly recommend you visit Tate Britain in advance to check the suitability of the artworks for your group.
-You can also use our teaching resources to plan your visit to the gallery.
+You can also use the teaching resources above to plan your visit to the gallery.